<< All Articles

 Rose, a two-time breast cancer survivor who also had a recent cancer scare, says when medical providers say you have - or might have - cancer, it's too frightening to process.
 "When you get cancer, you basically go deaf.
 It's just all kind of jumbled."

-Fortunately, Kathi and Rose had someone both compassionate and knowledgeable by their sides:
+Fortunately, Kathi and Rose had someone both compassionate and knowledgeable by their sides: A breast nurse navigator at Southwest Medical Imaging.

-A breast nurse navigator at Southwest Medical Imaging.
-SMIL is one of the few centers in the nations whose breast patient navigators are all nurses and are all certified by the National Consortium of Breast Centers.
+SMIL is one of the few centers in the nation whose breast patient navigators are all nurses and are all certified by the National Consortium of Breast Centers.
 Certification requires breast navigators take an annual test and earn continuing education credits.
 But to be the best, breast navigators must also be kind, empathetic and patient.

 One of the most important things a breast navigator provides is education.
 "Through education, I can empower them, and then they can make good decisions themselves and ask questions that they might not have known to ask, "says Barbara Ginn, RN, a breast navigator at SMIL.